testdevlab/TestRay/README.md

 	    RecheckAfterScrolls: 2 (Sometimes the scroll target dimensions may change, e.g. in mobile browsers, the URL bar may auto-hide.
 Setting this value recalculates the scroll target dimensions after the specified number of swipes)

 Customize the swipe action:
 - Adjust the position of the swipe action.
 By default, the action swipes downwards on the scroll target, at its width * 0.5, from its height * 0.7, to its height * 0.3 (meaning, the swipe distance is the scroll target height * 0.4).
-This can be changed using offsets relative to the scroll target midpoint (in fractions of its width/height)
+This can be changed using offsets relative to the scroll target midpoint (in fractions of its width/height).
+See the [click](#click) action description for the values that these offsets can take.
 - Change the swipe speed by passing a value which will be multiplied by the default speed value
 - Change the pause duration (time in seconds to wait after every swipe).
 Default 0.2s for iOS, otherwise 0.1s